Alcatraz: The Whole Shocking Story

-Alcatraz: The Whole Shocking Story is a 1980 American miniseries about Clarence Carnes, the youngest ever inmate of Alcatraz Prison.
+Alcatraz: The Whole Shocking Story is a 1980 American television film about Clarence Carnes, the youngest ever inmate of Alcatraz Prison.
 It screened over two nights, from Monday, July 10 to Tuesday, July 11 on NBC.
 It was written and co-produced by Ernest Tidyman.

 Plot

 Part one details the early life and imprisonment of Clarence Carnes, climaxing with the Battle of Alcatraz.
-Part two focuses on Carnes as a veteran prisoner, his friendship with Robert Stroud, and his involvement in the escape attempt of Frank Morris and the Anglin brothers.
+Part two focuses on Carnes as a veteran prisoner, His friendship with Robert Stroud, His involvement in the escape attempt of Frank Morris and the Anglin brothers.